Projection mapping: Methods

 Adjustments are commonly made by manually adjusting either the physical or virtual scene for best results.
 Large projectors with 20,000 lumens output or greater are used for large-scale projections such as on city skyscrapers.
 Due to the scale and brightness some projects require, often large arrays of powerful projectors are combined into a single image through a method known as "edge blending" or "stacking".
 The result is a much brighter projection that maintains its seamless look.
 This technique is used for most large projection-mapping shows, and requires skill and patience to be set up with specialised software.
 For smaller productions, smaller, lower-output projectors are sufficient.
 In most cases, a 2200-lumen projector is adequate for projections under indoor light or theatrical lighting.

-Video mapping software can be used in projects like these, though Adobe Photoshop, Adobe After Effects and other packages can also be used by creative artists.
-Extensible open-source software frameworks are also available.
+Projection mapping projects may involve both dedicated mapping software and general-purpose creative tools, such as Adobe Photoshop and Adobe After Effects.
+In modern practice, a wide range of specialized software is used, including commercial, paid platforms such as TouchDesigner and free or open-access tools such as Map Club, which vary in functionality, complexity, and intended use cases.

 Projection mapping can be separated into four categories: